linuxkay/yogurt/README.md

 For the graph.

-Neet to setup asap https://gigazine.net/news/20210104-upptime/
+Neet to setup asap for server monitoring. https://gigazine.net/news/20210104-upptime/

 ## Licence